rogelio-lopez/pathfinding-visualizer/README.md

 - Experiment with different algorithms and grid configurations to see how they perform.

 ## Future Enhancements
-- Add more pathfinding algorithms.
+- Add weights so I can add more pathfinding algorithms (Dijkstra’s, A*).
-- Enhance the user interface for a better user experience.
+- Add maze generation.